Meet my family!

 If you want a getting-to-know-me short-cut, then scroll down and sign up for my wee-mail.

 A welcome present will be the Total Introduction-Thingy PDF to my book: The Big World According to Little Hunterman.

 He fears open windows but loves to be outside, dislikes dog food but treasures found leftovers (and croissants), detests changes in his holy routines and rituals but delights in extra rounds if they include rat-chases of any kind.

 Flynn (Admiral Flynn van Kwiitsch)

-Flynn, a rubber duck, had his tail chewed off by a young and rather overexcited Hunterman a few years back.
-Since then, for fear of sinking, Flynn has been terrified of anything resembling water, avoiding any contact with it — a fact that makes body hygiene rather challenging.
+Flynn, a rubber duck, had his tail chewed off by a young and rather overexcited Hunterman right after they met.
+Since then, for fear of sinking, Flynn has been terrified of anything resembling water, avoiding any contact with it — a fact that makes personal hygiene rather challenging.